mikejacktzen/datzen/README.md

 ### Ever wanted a random string of garbage?

-I'm too much of a homo-sapien, my phrases are never random enough?!
-I wish I could be more like a homo-erectus, or a computer.
+I'm too much of a homo-sapien, my phrases are never random enough.
+I wish I could be more like a computer, or a homo-erectus.

 ``` r
 thats_what_she_said = 10